SciNim/nim-plotly/README.md

 [![Build Status](https://travis-ci.org/brentp/nim-plotly.svg?branch=master)](https://travis-ci.org/brentp/nim-plotly)

 This is a functioning plotting library.
-It supports, *line* (with fill below), *scatter* (with errors), *bar* , *histogram*, and combinations of those plot types.
+It supports, *line* (with fill below), *scatter* (with errors), *bar* , *histogram*, *heatmap*, *candlestick* and combinations of those plot types.
 More standard types can be added on request.

 This is **not** specifically for the javascript nim target (but the